Meeting-Baas/meeting-mcp/README.md

 - `searchTranscript`: Searches through meeting transcripts for specific terms
   - Parameters: `bot_id` (the bot that recorded the meeting), `query` (search term)
   - Returns: Matching segments with speaker information and timestamps
+- `searchTranscriptByType`: Searches across meetings of a specific type (using the "extra" field)
+  - Parameters: `meetingType` (type of meeting to search, e.g., "sales", "psychiatric"), `query` (search term), `limit` (max results, default 10)
+  - Returns: Matching segments from meetings of the specified type, with speaker and timestamp information
+- `findMeetingTopic`: Intelligently searches for a topic in a meeting, providing context around the mentions
+  - Parameters: `meetingId` (the meeting to search), `topic` (the topic to find)
+  - Returns: Contextual segments that mention the topic, with surrounding conversation for context
+- `searchVideoSegment`: Finds specific segments of a video based on time range or speaker
+  - Parameters: `botId` (the bot that recorded the meeting), `startTime` (optional), `endTime` (optional), `speaker` (optional)
+  - Returns: Video segments with direct links to specific timestamps
+- `intelligentSearch`: Performs an adaptive search across all meeting data with natural language understanding
+  - Parameters:
+    - `query` (natural language search query - supports meeting types, topics, speakers, dates, etc.)
+    - `filters` (optional structured filters to apply)
+    - `includeContext` (whether to include surrounding conversation, default: true)
+    - `maxResults` (maximum results to return, default: 20)
+    - `sortBy` (how to sort results: "relevance", "date", or "speaker", default: "relevance")
+  - Returns: Rich, context-aware search results with meeting metadata and direct video links
 - `getTranscriptSummary`: Gets an AI-generated summary of meeting content

 ## Example Workflows